wagov/wasoc-honeytraps/README.md

 1. **Subscription**: The subscriptions where the Data Collection Rules will be deployed to.
 2. **Resource Group**: The resource group where the Data Collection Rules will be deployed to.
 3. **Data Collection Rule Name**: Name for the Data Collection Rule (Note: No special characters or numbers).
-4. **Workspace Resource ID**: The Workspace Resource ID of the log analytics workspace, where the canary/ canary-token logs will be send to.
+4. **Workspace Resource ID**: The Workspace Resource ID of the log analytics workspace.
+(Microsoft sentinel > Settings > Workspace Settings > Properties > Resource ID)
 5. **Workspace Name**: The name of the Workspace you have selected above.

-> Note: Workspace Resource ID can be found under the settings of the workspace in Sentinel.

 ### Step 3.